 Melatonin & L-Theanine

 Melatonin is a natural hormone produced by the body, but it can also be produced synthetically.
 It regulates the body’s circadian rhythm, which is closely related to sleep patterns, and works with your biological clock to tell your brain when it’s time to slow down.
 Using melatonin properly can ease your body into a restful calm when you might’ve had a long, stressful day that has left you wired.
 Many people take melatonin in a capsule or gummy form, but did you know you can inhale it?
 For a more soothing and fast acting experience, taking melatonin can be as easy as a few breaths in before bed.
-The LUVV Air CALM has 157 mg of melatonin to lull you into a peaceful night, coming in either disposable form or pods.

 For all of human history, people have used the earth and its abundant resources for their healing properties.
 A perfect example of this is the Elderberry plant. to An underrated supplement that has recently become more popular, elderberry is packed with antioxidants and vitamins to bolster the body in its fight against different invaders.
 Elderberry extract has been used medicinally for centuries to fight infections and boost overall immunity.
 While it is mostly known as an assistant in remedying colds and the flu, people have also considered elderberry supplements in helping to treat chronic fatigue, headaches, high cholesterol, sinus and upper respiratory infections, along with tons of other conditions.